 First, you’ll need to gather these 8 ingredients (+salt):

 - chocolate chips

-- Oat-free Classic Vegan Chocolate Chip Cookies….aka, rated BEST chocolate chip cookies by readers!
+- Best Vegan Chocolate Chip Cookies rated BEST chocolate chip cookies by readers!

-- Pecan Butter Chocolate Chip Cookies….not gluten-free, but I’m sure an all-purpose gluten-free blend like King Arthur flour would work well, it’s the only blend I’ve liked and had success with.
+- Pecan Butter Chocolate Chip Cookies….not gluten-free, but you can always try an all-purpose gluten-free blend like King Arthur flour.

 - Dark Chocolate Molasses Cookies